What is Root Cause Analysis?

 Root cause analysis (RCA) is a systematic, scientific approach to determining the principal cause of a problem.
 Once the cause is known, it’s possible to find a truly effective solution - one that will stop the problem from happening again, as opposed to merely treating its current effects.

-Identifying the true cause of a problem matters, since by fixing issues other than the root cause, companies are invariably producing more waste, which is against Lean management principles, and nothing that any company needs.
+Identifying the real cause of a problem matters.
+By fixing issues other than the root cause, companies are invariably producing more waste, which is against Lean management principles, and nothing that any company needs.

 Root cause analysis is closely linked to Saikichi Toyoda, the father of the 5 Whys technique, used to find the source of a problem.
 It’s quite fitting to know, that the first Lean company - Toyota, started by Toyoda’s son - was founded to solve the problems stemming from using a manual loom.